leleliu008/ndk-pkg/README.md

         ndk-pkg is available curl eq 7.50.0
         ndk-pkg is available curl ne 7.50.0

-*   is the specified package installed ?
+*   is the given package installed ?

         ndk-pkg is installed curl

-*   is the specified package outdated ?
+*   is the given package outdated ?

         ndk-pkg is outdated curl

-*   list contents of a installed package directory in a tree-like format.
+*   list files of the given installed package in a tree-like format.

         ndk-pkg tree curl
         ndk-pkg tree curl -L 3

-*   download formula resources of a package to the cache
+*   download formula resources of the given package to the cache

         ndk-pkg fetch curl

-*   print the logs of a installed package
+*   show logs of the given installed package

         ndk-pkg logs curl armeabi-v7a
         ndk-pkg logs curl arm64-v8a
         ndk-pkg logs curl x86
         ndk-pkg logs curl x86_64

-*   pack a installed package
+*   pack the given installed package

         ndk-pkg pack curl

-*   show the homepage of the given formula or this project
+*   show or open the homepage of the given package or this project

-        ndk-pkg homepage show
+        ndk-pkg homepage
-        ndk-pkg homepage show curl
+        ndk-pkg homepage --open

-*   open the homepage of the given formula or this project

-        ndk-pkg homepage open
+        ndk-pkg homepage --open curl
-        ndk-pkg homepage open curl
+        ndk-pkg homepage curl --open

-*   show the installation direcotory of a formula or the ndk-pkg home
+*   show the installation direcotory of the given package or this software

         ndk-pkg prefix
         ndk-pkg prefix curl

-*   show the depended packages by a package
+*   show the depended packages of the given package

         ndk-pkg depends curl